stand4nlp/stand4nlp.github.io/_pages/program.md

     - Room 2:
       - [sharing / drafting] Standardizing good practices for corpus management (collection, annotation, versioning)
       - [sharing / drafting] Standardizing annotation schemes (formats and guidelines)
-      - [debate] Towards standardizing translations of technical terminology in NLP: how to organize i18n?
+      - [debate] Comparing standardization needs with limitations of the state-of-the-art: how to bridge the gap?
 - [16:30-17:30] Reports from breakouts, definition of community-level actions & wrap-up.
 Example outcomes that are envisioned include:
     - Collection and drafting of existing good practices
     - Preparation of a joint submission for a position paper